-- The importance of hormonal health for peak performance and a long athletic career
+- Optimal testosterone for athletes is essential for peak performance and a long athletic career.

-- How testosterone affects and is affected by long seasons of high-intensity sport training and competition
+- Testosterone affects and is affected by long seasons of high-intensity sport training and competition.

-- How all athletes can leverage testosterone to optimize performance
+- All athletes can leverage testosterone to optimize performance.

 Hormones are chemical messengers that manage energy, stabilize mood, and balance blood sugar.
 Most athletes are familiar with hormones like insulin, cortisol, estrogen, and testosterone.
 Yet still, many people overlook the health of these hormones when considering their performance plan.

 We are here to remind you that your hormone health deserves your attention!
 If you are looking to ramp up your long-term health while pursuing peak athletic performance, then it’s time to make them a priority.
 Today, let’s focus on one important hormone for optimizing performance: testosterone.

 Testosterone is widely recognized as the major male sex hormone.
 However, did you know that it’s found in all bodies?
 (All bodies produce estrogen too, but we will save that discussion for another day.)